-Electrical troubleshooting is some of the most difficult work electricians have to do.
-Kuhlman Electrical Services trains its employees on all aspects of troubleshooting, so when we come to your house we are ready to get to work and solve your issue.
-Below are a number of troubleshooting specialties we offer –
+Electrical troubleshooting is some of the most difficult work for electricians.
+KES trains its’ employees on all aspects of troubleshooting, so when we come to your home we are ready to get to work and solve the issue.
+Below are just some of the troubleshooting specialties we offer –

 Arc Fault Circuit Breaker Tripping Troubleshooting

-You may be wondering, how in the world is the circuit breaker able to detect an arc?
+How can a circuit breaker detect an arc?
 An arc is neither an overload nor short circuit, so how does that work?
-It’s a great question!

 Electricity creates a sine-wave; the arc-fault circuit breaker is looking for disruptions in this sine-wave.
-Arc’s cause a disruption and that is what the arc-fault circuit breaker can see.
-Pretty cool stuff right!
-Well it’s not all roses.
+Arc’s cause a disruption; that is what the arc-fault circuit breaker can detect.

-Unfortunately arc fault circuit breakers can be TRICKED into thinking there is an arc, when in fact there is not.
+Unfortunately arc fault circuit breakers can be TRICKED into thinking there is an arc, when there may not be an arc.
 All electric motors can under certain circumstances create an arc which fools the circuit breaker.
 Think of window A/C units, older microwaves, and vacuums.
 These are the most common cause of nuisance tripping.
 I would rank vacuums as the #1 culprit.
 We have received this call many times after completing work at a house- “My cleaners were here and they used the new outlets you installed and the breaker tripped!”
-Since I have been running KES, we have received this exact call/email at least 50 times.
 The best way to quickly diagnose that the issue is with the cleaners vacuum is to take your own vacuum and plug it in to the same outlet.
-If the breaker DOES NOT trip, but trips with the cleaners vacuum you know for sure it’s the cleaners vacuum.
+If the breaker DOES NOT trip but trips with the cleaners vacuum you know for sure it’s the cleaners vacuum.
 Other things we have found to “fool” the arc fault circuit breakers into tripping –

 - Faulty transformers (typically under cabinet lighting)